infrawatch/documentation/README.md

 	----

 Hide or show specific blocks, paragraphs, warnings or chapters via special variable called "build".
-Its value can be set either to "foreman" or "satellite":
+Its value can be set either to "downstream" or "upstream":

 	ifeval::["{build}" == "upstream"]
 	NOTE: This part is only relevant for deployments with Katello plugin.